rackerlabs/support-how-to/content/how-to/exchange/rackspace-directory-sync-operation-guide/index.md

 2. Set the group email **mail attribute**.

     - For new distribution lists, provide an email address before subscribing to the Hosted Exchange security group.

     - For existing distribution lists, add an email address if it doesn't exist, or update the email address to match the email in the Cloud Office Control Panel before synchronizing.
 If the email address doesn't match what is in the Cloud Office Control Panel, a new distribution list is created.

-3. Subscribe the new group created in step 1 to the Hosted Exchange group specified in the Directory Sync settings.
+3. Subscribe to the new group created in step 1 to the Hosted Exchange group specified in the Directory Sync settings.
 You must set the email address in step 2 before you subscribe the distribution group to the Hosted Exchange security group.